geoserver/geoserver/doc/en/user/source/webadmin/tilecache/defaults.rst

 Default Caching Options for GeoServer Layers
 --------------------------------------------

-This section allows for the configuration of the various defaults and other global options for the tile cache in GeoServer.
+This section describes the configuration of the various defaults and other global options for the tile cache in GeoServer.

 .. figure:: img/defaults_options.png
    :align: center